-a.
-Initial Meeting with Complainant
+2. Initial Meeting with Complainant

-Upon receipt of notice of any allegation of Sexual Misconduct, Relationship Violence, and/or Stalking, the Dean of Students or designee will promptly schedule an individual meeting with the Complainant to:
+Upon receipt of notice of any allegation of Sexual Misconduct, Relationship Violence, Stalking, and/or Related Retaliation, the Dean of Students or designee will promptly request a meeting with the Complainant to:

-- 1. provide the Complainant a general understanding of this Code, these Procedures, and the Investigative process; - 2. provide the Complainant with a written explanation of the Complainant's rights and options pursuant to this Code and these Procedures, including the right to have a licensed attorney or non-attorney advocate participate as described in Chapter 6, Sections I(b) and II; - 3. discuss and provide written information regarding forms of support or immediate interventions available to the Complainant, such as on and off-campus resources, interim measures, etc.; - 4. discuss and provide written information regarding any accommodations that may be appropriate concerning the Complainant's academic, University housing, transportation, and/or University employment arrangements; - 5. seek to determine if the Complainant wishes to notify law enforcement authorities, wishes to be assisted in notifying law enforcement authorities, or does not wish to notify law enforcement authorities; and - inform the Complainant about how the University will protect the Complainant's confidentiality under Chapter 8, Section V(b) below, including the omission of the Complainant's identifying information in publicly-available records, to the extent permissible by law.
+- a.
+Provide the Complainant a general understanding of this Code, Chapter 8 Procedures, and the investigative process; - b.
+Provide the Complainant with a written explanation of the Complainant's rights and options pursuant to this Code and Chapter 8 Procedures, including the right to have a licensed attorney or non-attorney advocate participate as described in Chapter 6, Sections I.2 and II; - c.
+Discuss and provide written information regarding forms of support or immediate interventions available to the Complainant, such as on and off-campus resources, interim measures, etc.; - d.
+Discuss and provide written information regarding any accommodations that may be appropriate concerning the Complainant's academic, University housing, transportation, and/or University employment arrangements; - e.
+Seek to determine if the Complainant wishes to notify law enforcement authorities, wishes to be assisted in notifying law enforcement authorities, or does not wish to notify law enforcement authorities of the allegations; and - f.
+Inform the Complainant about how the University will protect the Complainant's confidentiality under Chapter 8, Section V.3 below, including the omission of the Complainant's identifying information in publicly-available records, to the extent permissible by law. - g.
+Refer the Complainant to the Title IX Coordinator.

-b.
-Complainant Does Not Wish to Proceed with an Investigation or Formal Charges, or Requests Confidentiality
+3. Complainant Does Not Wish to Proceed with an Investigation or Formal Charges, or Requests Confidentiality a.
+The seriousness of the alleged Sexual Misconduct, Relationship Violence, Stalking, or Related Retaliation;

-If the Complainant does not wish to proceed with an Investigation or Formal Charges, and/or requests the complaint remain confidential, Title IX still requires the University to investigate and take reasonable action in response to the Complainant's information.
-The Dean of Students or designee will inform the Complainant that the University's ability to respond may be limited and will refer the Complainant to the Title IX Coordinator.
+If the Complainant does not wish to proceed with an investigation or Formal Charges, and/or requests the complaint remain confidential, Title IX still requires the University to investigate and take reasonable action in response to the Complainant's information.
+The Title IX Coordinator or designee will inform the Complainant that the University's ability to respond may be limited.